AnimeThemes/animethemes-api-docs/docs/wiki/artist/destroy/index.md

 The artist destroy endpoint soft deletes an artist and returns the deleted artist resource.

-For example, the `/artist/chiwa_saito` endpoint will soft delete the Chiwa Saito artist and return the deleted Chiwa Saito resource.
+For example, the `/artist/chiwa_saitou` endpoint will soft delete the Chiwa Saitou artist and return the deleted Chiwa Saitou resource.

 ## URL